jwarz/data-scientists-tools/intermediate_r/readme.md

 capital of the United States.
 We’ve already defined a list `nyc` containing this information (source: Wikipedia).

-**Instructions:**
+**Steps**

-As in the previous exercise, loop over the `nyc` list in two different ways to print its elements:
+1. As in the previous exercise, loop over the `nyc` list in two different ways to print its elements:

     -   Loop directly over the `nyc` list (loop version 1).
     -   Define a looping index and do subsetting using double brackets (loop version 2).

-**Solution:**

 ``` r
 # The nyc list is already specified